 If your application is in review, Apple says you should expect to hear back in one to three business days, though some users have reported waiting longer.
 Unfortunately, there is currently no way to check on the status of your Apple Card application prior to a decision, but you may receive updates about your application or requests for additional information via email or phone call.

 As with any credit card application, your credit score and credit report will be key factors in deciding whether you’re approved for the Apple Card.

-That said, it’s still possible to be denied for a credit card with excellent credit, and Goldman Sachs considers a number of other criteria when evaluating Apple Card applications, including whether your identity can be verified and your income, banking history and debt obligations.
+That said, it’s still possible to get denied for a credit card even if you have excellent credit, and Goldman Sachs considers a number of other criteria when evaluating Apple Card applications, including whether your identity, income, banking history and debt obligations can be verified.

 Here’s a breakdown of the reasons you may be denied the Apple Card, according to Apple:

-Apple lists a FICO credit score of less than 600 as an example of a score that may be too low to qualify for the Apple Card.
-A score of over 600 is no guarantee of approval, however, and plenty of users have reported being denied for the card with scores in the 700’s.
+Apple lists a FICO credit score of less than 660 as an example of a score that may be too low to qualify for the Apple Card.
+A score higher than 660 is no guarantee of approval, however, and plenty of users with scores in the 700s have reported being denied.

 The approval decision you receive should include your credit score at the time it was checked by Goldman Sachs, as well as which of the national credit bureaus the issuer used to obtain it.

 Keep in mind that you may see a sizable difference between your FICO credit score and your VantageScore score.

 You might have a thin or damaged credit file or other negative financial history